aai-institute/nnbench/docs/quickstart.md

 model.fit(X_train, y_train)
 ```

-To benchmark your model, you encapsulate the benchmark code into a function and apply the `@benchmark` decorator.
+To benchmark your model, you encapsulate the benchmark code into a function and apply the `@nnbench.benchmark` decorator.
 This marks the function for collection to our benchmark runner later.

 ```python